AdhiShak3008/PilotMaster/README.md

 - why chunks ranked the way they did
 - whether retrievers agreed
 - how confident reranking was
+- how grounded the answer was
 - where hallucination risk emerged
+- how different models behave on identical context
-- how the pipeline evolved over time
+- how retrieval quality evolves over time

-The goal is not just AI generation.
+The goal is not simply AI generation.

 The goal is observable AI execution.